 On the 16th of February, 2019, a new temporary exhibition opened at Horniman Museum and Gardens (London), replacing the “Colour – The Rainbow Revealed” one (which replaced the Robot Zoo one, and so on, as this is what “temporary” means, right?).

-Being half-term and having the kids at home last week, we decided to spend an afternoon discovering and enjoying this new exhibition.
-And we decided for the afternoon because it is less crowded and there is still plenty of time to enjoy it as the museum closes at 5.30pm.
+Being half-term, we decided to spend an afternoon discovering and enjoying this new exhibition.
+We visited in the afternoon because it is less crowded and there is still plenty of time to enjoy it as the museum closes at 5.30pm.

 The “Brick Wonders” exhibition invites the visitor to travel through history and explore over 50 models made using half a million LEGO® bricks.
 Some of the models are small enough to inspire kids to try and build them at home.
 And some of the models are so impressive, like the coral reef or the walrus (a symbol of Horniman as well)!